perekietka/cs-field-guide/text/pl/rozdzialy/binarny-zapis-informacji.md

 Counting on fingers in binary means that you can count to 31 on 5 fingers, and 1023 on 10 fingers.
 There are a number of videos on YouTube of people counting in binary on their fingers.
 One twist is to wear white gloves with the numbers 16, 8, 4, 2, 1 on the 5 fingers respectively, which makes it easy to work out the value of having certain fingers raised.
 {panel end}

-The interactive used exactly 6 bits.
-In practice, we can use as many or as few bits as we need, just like we do with decimal.
-For example, with 5 bits, the place values would be 16, 8, 4, 2 and 1, so the largest value is 11111 in binary, or 31 in decimal.
+Co stałoby się, gdybyśmy mieli mniej niż sześć bitów?
+Przykład: Dla pięciu bitów, wartości na kolejnych pozycjach byłyby równe odpowiednio: 16, 8, 4, 2 i 1.
+Więc największą liczbą byłaby 11111, czyli 31 (dziesiętnie).
 Representing 14 with 5 bits would give 01110.

 {panel type="Challenge" summary="Representing numbers with bits"}
 Write representations for the following.
 If it is not possible to do the representation, put "Impossible".